-ECC students have a sense of belonging and successful alumni have made themselves a part of ECC’s extended family.
+Essex County College students have a sense of belonging and successful alumni have made themselves a part of the College’s extended family.

 “I will never forget the mentoring, love and care I found at Essex County College.
 Because of the opportunity that Essex County College offered me, I have been guided and propelled to pursue my dreams.
 That clearly shows to me the kind of people who are at Essex.” – Renata Martin

 Renata Martin (2012 Valedictorian), graduated with an A.S. in Biology/Pre-Med (4.0 GPA) and was a recipient of the prestigious Jack Kent Cooke Foundation Transfer Scholarship.
 While an Essex student, Renata was an active member of the Phi Theta Kappa Honor Society.
 After leaving Essex, Renata transferred to Brown University where she earned her Bachelor’s degree in Biology.
 After spending a year and a half as a research assistant in neuroscience at Dr. George Church’s Harvard Medical School Lab, Renata is now in the doctoral; program at Stanford University